Samsung/tizen-docs/docs/application/vstools-mac/overview.md

    ![Tool installation](media/howtoinstall-installwizard6.png)

 <a name="configure-an-existing-tizen-baseline-sdk"></a>
-### Configure an Existing Tizen Baseline SDK
+### Configure an existing Tizen Baseline SDK

-You can also use Tizen Package Manager to configure the Tizen Baseline SDK path and each tool path directly:
+You can also use Tizen Package Manager to configure Tizen Baseline SDK path and each tool path directly:

-- To set up the Tizen Baseline SDK path:
+- To set up Tizen Baseline SDK path:

   1. In the Visual Studio Mac IDE menu, select **Tools > Tizen > Tizen Package Manager**.
   2. Select **Use installed Tizen SDK**.

      ![Baseline SDK Install](media/howtoinstall-installwizard7.png)

-  3. Enter the root directory of your existing Tizen Baseline SDK installation and click **OK**.
+  3. Enter the root directory of your existing Tizen Baseline SDK installation and click **Ok**.

      ![Baseline SDK Install](media/howtoinstall-installwizard8.png)

-     The Tizen Baseline SDK is installed automatically.
+     Tizen Baseline SDK is installed automatically.

      > [!NOTE]
-     > If the installer gives a warning about your Tizen Studio version being too low, update the Tizen Baseline SDK by using the Tizen Package Manager after setting the tool path.
+     > If the installer gives a warning about your Tizen Studio version being too low, update Tizen Baseline SDK by using Tizen Package Manager after setting the tool path.

 - To set up each tool path directly: